-Switching from RSL to MRSL is a major step.
+The introduction of an M/RSL is a big step.
 While compliance with limit values was previously observed in finished products only, it is now required throughout the entire manufacturing process including the production of yarns, weaving, dyes, coating/lamination and further finishing steps.
 This is quite a big step for us, and we also need the cooperation of our supply chain.
 However, we will continue to follow this path, as it will help us achieve great improvement for the people and the environment near our production sites.
 For all materials used, such as substances, ingredients and packaging material, VAUDE M/RSL is the basis of the business relationship.

 The limits and prohibitions of individual substances listed in the VAUDE M/RSL go far beyond legal requirements (REACH) and the requirements of other textile standards.

-Each supplier and producer must confirm compliance with the limits stipulated in the MRSL - and this also includes test reports.
+Each supplier and producer must confirm compliance with the limits stipulated in the M/RSL - and, if necessary, back this up with test reports.
 For our partners, we have agreed on a VAUDE Hazardous Substances Program with a renowned testing institute.

 By consistently using M/RSL-compliant chemicals and conforming with a certified Environmental Protection and Occupational Safety Management System in our production facilities, we work exclusively with certified materials that meet the highest sustainability standards.
 This also means that these materials were produced with little or no risk to the environment or the employees on site.
 We use these materials in your Green Shape product.